jgagne/typography-2-fa-17/02-form-follows-content.md

 - [ ] Design, print, and make a sleeve or envelope for your manifest leaflet `#totalpackage` `#diecutbyhand` `#differentpaper`
 - [ ] Print an edition of 16 leaflets for distribution to colleagues and instructor `#reproduction`
 - [ ] Design and link a favicon `.ico` for your manifesto webpage
-- [ ] Design and link a Twitter/OG, 512px x 512px `.png`, for your manifest webpage
+- [ ] Design and link a Twitter/OG, 512px × 512px `.png`, for your manifest webpage

 ## Schedule